ramrom/rams_dot_files/cheatsheets/google_cheatsheet.md

 r - refresh
 esc - return to calender grid from event details

+## GOOGLE MESSAGES
+- android app that can be default SMS message app
+- can also message on the web: https://messages.google.com/web/ (requires pairing)

 ## VOICE
 - voice legacy: in very top left menu, botton item is "legacy google voice"
 - legacy voice lets you screen calls just for certain groups